01 of 09

 Time to Scoop

-The art of scooping is an acquired one.
-Just pretend you are digging rocks out of a garden with a pitchfork.
-The same concept, only these rocks are clumps of urine and feces.
 The litter box should be scooped a minimum of twice daily, more often if needed.
-You may need to add fresh litter after scooping to replace the amount that was lost.Continue to 7 of 8 below.
+You may need to add fresh litter after scooping to replace the amount that was lost.Continue to 8 of 9 below.

 Empty and Wash the Litter Box